logux/client/README.md

 logux.sync.connection.connect()
 ```

 ### Process Events

-Add callbacks when new events will come to client log
+Add callbacks for new events coming to the client log
 (from server, other clients or local `logux.log.add` call):

 ```js